Kim Do-hyun, the sister of singer Kim Da-hyun and a former member of the girl group Pastel Girls, is transforming into a trot singer.

 On the 3rd, her agency Hyun Company announced, “Kim Da-hyun will change her stage name to Jin So-ri and debut as a trot singer.”

-Jin So-ri, along with her younger sister Kim Da-hyun, made her debut as a singer during elementary school by releasing the song "Gyeongsanhanne" at the summit of Hallasan, becoming known as the "Cheonghakdong Traditional Music Sisters."
+Jin So-ri, along with her younger sister Kim Da-hyun, made history as the first singers to perform the song ‘Gyeongsanhanne’ at the summit of Hallasan Mountain during their elementary school years, and they were known as the ‘Cheonghakdong Gugak Sisters.’

-Since the age of 4, she has studied pansori and traditional Korean studies under her father, Kim Bong-gon, and has attended the National Traditional Arts Middle and High School to learn pansori.
-Currently, she is majoring in pansori at Dongguk University while also being active as the main vocalist of a girl group for five years, showcasing her versatility as a singer.
+Since the age of 4, she has studied pansori and traditional Korean studies under her father, Kim Bong-gon, and after attending the National Traditional Arts Middle and High School to learn pansori, she is currently majoring in Korean music at Dongguk University while also being active as the main vocalist of a girl group for five years, showcasing her versatility as a singer.

-Ahead of the release of her first regular album "Uhwa" (羽化), Jin So-ri stated, "After studying pansori for 15 years and performing on numerous stages, I wanted to find the true sound and share it with many people," explaining the meaning of her name and the reason for her stage name change.
-The new album will include a total of 12 tracks, including the title song "Sul-sul Pulrine."
+Ahead of the release of her first full album ‘Metamorphosis’ (羽化), Jin So-ri stated, “After studying pansori for 15 years and performing on numerous stages, I wanted to find the true sound and share it with many people,” explaining the meaning behind her name change.
+The new album will include a total of 12 tracks, including the title song ‘Sul Sul Pulrine.’

 [Lee Da-gyeom, Star Today Reporter]